 In the study presented here, the HOMER homogenization method was applied for detection and correction of inhomogeneities of Norway's mean monthly temperature series for the period 1961-2018.
 In the analysis a total 145 series were homogenized.
 48% of these series were merged.
 This includes 108 temperature series from Norway (53 of which were merged series), 30 from Sweden and 7 from Finland.
-The analysis was done in two separate networks (Fig.2).
+The analysis was done in two separate networks (Fig.2) because the homogenization procedure in HOMER only can test a maximum of 99 series at a time.
 Network 1 included 99 series while network 2 had 51 series (Table 4).